Toonot/sysgoblin.github.io/_posts/2020-05-04-PhishingReel-Weekly-Report.md

 # 👋🤖
 [PhishingReel](https://twitter.com/phishingreel) monitors and scans the internet to find these kits being deployed and monitors their activity until the domain is taken down.
 These reports serve as a weekly update on the current state and trends within the world of SaaS phishing kits.

-This report only contains analysis of the top 5 kits detected for the week.
-For further information please contact me via [Twitter](https://twitter.com/sysgoblin) or [Keybase](https://keybase.com/sysg0blin).
+This report only contains summarised analysis of detections for the week.
+For further information or access to feeds to enrich your own data, please contact me via [Twitter](https://twitter.com/sysgoblin) or [Keybase](https://keybase.com/sysg0blin).
 {: .notice--danger}

 ## 👓 Overview

-The below contains data points for detections of all kits, not limited to the top 5 for the week.

 | Data Point | Total | Trend |
 |---|---|---|